kimmobrunfeldt/eink-weather-display/README.md

 And fortunately, it was!

-* Install https://git.sr.ht/~martijnbraam/it8951 at `/home/pi/usb-it8591` directory and build it in Raspberry
+* cd `rasp/usb-it8951/` and follow README.md instructions to get it build and working.
+Build it in Raspberry Pi.
   * Find which /dev/sdX your usb device is, and change all commands from `main.py` accordingly
 * `sudo apt install imagemagick`
 * Finally, edit main.py to have correct paddings.
 Due to the physical installation, not all pixels of the E-Ink display are visible.